GauravDhuri/missingskill-learning/javascript/arraysObject&Function.md

 ## <span class="header2">Functions</span>

-A function is a block of code designed to perform a particular task.
+<span class="highlight">A function is a block of code designed to perform a particular task</span>.
 The main purpose behind creating/using a function is that we can reuse the code as many times as we want, this helps use save time and also helps us make our progams compact.

 Syntax of a function is :